Jbone187/Stuff/README.md

-"Program has the ability to watch a folder on windows 10, notify and logs for the user"
+"Program has the ability to watch a folder on windows 10, notify and log."

 1. Download and install nodejs
 2. Create fwatch folder on c:\ and add all files.